kyrers/damn-vulnerable-defi/README.md

     - Have never received a reward;
 4. To clear the verifications in the previous step, we need to:
     - Wait 5 days;
-    - Deposit DVL tokens in the pool;
+    - Deposit DVT tokens in the pool;
-5. We have no DVL tokens, but we know how to get them for free provided we pay them back - which we can, since we can call the pool `withdraw(...)` function which will give us our `DVL` tokens back after we have successfully gotten our `RewardToken` rewards;
+5. We have no DVT tokens, but we know how to get them for free provided we pay them back - which we can, since we can call the pool `withdraw(...)` function which will give us our `DVT` tokens back after we have successfully gotten our `RewardToken` rewards;

 All that's left is implementing a `RewardAttacker` contract that does all the above for us.

+## SELFIE

+As per usual, this challenge involves a pool providing flashloans of 1.5 million `DVT` tokens.
+Our goal is to take them all.

+Fortunately, we can immediately see that the pool has a `drainAllFunds(...)` function, which sends all pool `DVT` tokens to the `address` passed as a parameter.
+Unfortunately for us, it can only be called by governance.

+`SelfiePool` is the first flashloan provider that has a governance mechanism attached to it, which, as stated in the challenge description, will be our way in.
+Looking into it we see that the `SimpleGovernance` contract allows for `actions` to be queued, provided they have enough votes. `_hasEnoughVotes()` checks that the `msg.sender` balance of `DVT` tokens is higher than half of the pool token balance.

+`SelfiePool` also allows for an `action` to be executed, provided it has never been executed before and two days have passed since being `queued`.
+During a given `action` execution, the `action.receiver` will be called using the `action.data` and `action.weiAmount` as the `call` function parameters.

+While looking through the `SimpleGovernance` contract, you'll hopefully have noticed that there are pratically no access control mechanisms in place.
+This means that, as long as we can bypass `queueAction(...)` and `executeAction(...)` verifications, we are able to queue an `action` that will call the `SelfiePool` `drainAllFunds(...)` function and send them to us.
+It will work, because the call is coming from governance.

+To bypass `queueAction(...)` we need to have more than 750k `DVT` tokens at the time of the last `snapshot`.
+This is new - the pool implements an `ERC20Snapshot` version of the `DVT` token.
+Fortunately for us, anyone can take a `DVT` snapshot.

+However, we are only interested in taking a `snapshot` when we do have enough `DVT` tokens, which we can get by implementing a contract that gets a `SelfiePool` flashloan.

+All that's left is finding a way to bypass `executeAction(...)`, which is easily done by waiting two days!

+So, one way to solve this challenge is to:
+1. Implement a contract that is able to get a flashloan from the `SelfiePool` contract;
+2. Afer receiving the flashloan, take a `snapshot` and queue an `action` with:
+    - `data` to make a call to the `drainAllFunds(...)` with our address as a parameter;
+    - `receiver` as the `SelfiePool` address;
+    - `weiAmount` must be 0, unless you funded the attacker contract;
+3. Pay the flashloan back;
+4. Wait two days;
+5. Execute the action;

 ###### kyrers